OperationCode/operationcode_old_site/CONTRIBUTING.md

 ## Working On Your Issue

 * From the forked and cloned repository on your environment, you can now create a [feature branch](http://nvie.com/posts/a-successful-git-branching-model/).
-It's a good idea to name your branch after the issue it's attached to.
+It is a good idea to name your branch after the issue it is attached to.

    ```bash
    git checkout -b <feature-branch-name>